-1. Introduction
+1 Introduction

-WDM technology, in which multiplexed wavelength channels are carried on a single fiber, is expected to provide the infrastructure of the next generation Internet.
+WDM technology, in which multiplexed wavelength channels are carried on a single fiber, is expected to cope with the explosion of the traffic demand for the current and future Internet.
 Since the majority of Internet traffic is 'packets' on IP, much recent research has been devoted to an IP over WDM network where IP packets are directly carried over the WDM network.
 Among several architectures for IP over WDM networks, one promising approach is to create a logical topology that is made up of lightpaths as an overlay upon the physical WDM network, each of which carries IP traffic between edge nodes [1].
 Such a lightpath is a wavelength-channel that does not require any electronic processing at intermediate nodes.
 This reduces the load of packet processing at the intermediate nodes.